M-type asteroid: Bulk density and porosity

 Of these, mass measurements made via spacecraft deflection or the orbits of moons are considered the most reliable.
 Ephemeris estimates are based on the subtle gravitational pull of other objects on that asteroid, or vice versa, and are considered less reliable.
 The exception to this caveat may be Psyche, as it is the most massive M-type asteroid and has numerous mass estimates.
 Size estimates based on shape models (usually derived from adaptive optics, occultations, and radar imaging) are the most reliable.
 Direct spacecraft imaging (Lutetia) is also quite reliable.
 Sizes based on indirect methods like thermal IR (e.g. IRAS) and radar echoes are less reliable.

 None of the M-type asteroids have bulk densities consistent with a pure iron-nickel core.
-If these objects are porous (aka rubble-piles), then that interpretation may still hold; this is unlikely for Psyche, because of its large size.
+If these objects are porous (a.k.a. rubble-piles), then that interpretation may still hold; this is unlikely for Psyche, because of its large size.
 Given the spectral evidence of silicates on most M-type asteroids, the consensus interpretation for most of these larger asteroids is that they are composed of lower density meteorite analogs (e.g. enstatite chondrites, metal-rich carbonaceous chondrites, mesosiderites), and in some cases may also be rubble piles.

 Formation

 The earliest interpretation of the M-type asteroids was that they were the remnant cores of early protoplanets, stripped of their overlying crust and mantles by massive collisions that are thought to have been frequent in the early history of the Solar System.

 It is acknowledged that some of the smaller M-type asteroids (<100 km) may have formed in this way, but that interpretation was challenged for 16 Psyche, the largest of the M-type asteroids.
 There are three arguments against Psyche forming in this way.
 First, it must have started as a Vesta-sized (~500 km) protoplanet; statistically, it is unlikely that Psyche was completely disrupted while Vesta remained intact.
 Second, there is little or no observational evidence for an asteroid family associated with Psyche, and third, there is no spectroscopic evidence for the expected mantle fragments (i.e. olivine) that would have resulted from this event.
 Instead, it has been argued that Psyche is the remnant of a protoplanet that was shattered and gravitationally re-accumulated into a well-mixed iron-silicate object.
-There are numerous examples of metal-silicate meteorites, aka mesosiderites, that might be objects from such a parent body.
+There are numerous examples of metal-silicate meteorites, a.k.a. mesosiderites, that might be objects from such a parent body.

 One possible response to this second interpretation is that the M-type asteroids (including 16 Psyche) accumulated much closer to the Sun (1–2 au), were stripped of their thin crust/mantles while still molten (or partially so), and later dynamically moved into the current asteroid belt.

 A third view is that the largest M-types, including 16 Psyche, may be differentiated bodies (like 1 Ceres and 4 Vesta) but, given the right mix of iron and volatiles (e.g. sulfur), these bodies may have experienced a type of iron volcanism, a.k.a. ferrovolcanism, while still cooling.